Foldi-Lab/PhenoSys-codes/README.md

-# Pre-Processing of Data from the PhenoSys Touchscreen chamber 🐁
+# Analysis of Data from the PhenoSys Touchscreen chamber 🐁

 ### Overview